 Foam-in-place insulation: Foams can be sprayed into open wall cavities, where they expand to fill the space and provide air sealing and insulation.
 Spray foams are particularly helpful for insulating difficult areas and are available in open or closed cell.
 Open-cell allows water vapor to move through more easily than closed-cell.
 Closed-cell foam is typically more costly than open-cell but is more energy-efficient.

 Home insulation is rated in terms of thermal resistance, called R-values.
 The higher the R-value, the greater the insulating effectiveness.
 The R-value of thermal insulation depends on the type of material, its thickness, and its density.

 Depending on what region of the country you live in and the age of your home, the amount of insulation you’ll need may vary.

 To determine what type and how much insulation you need, inspect your insulation to determine if it meets the levels recommended for your area.
 Most often, for exterior walls, it is recommended that you use R-13 to R-30 insulation.
 For attics and ceilings, R-30, R-38, and R-49 are recommended.
 That being said, before you begin your DIY project, be sure to check EnergyStar’s R-Value map to determine how much insulation you may need.

 When beginning a home insulation project, you must consider a few things before you start.
-Here are some DIY tips for how you can insulate your home in the best way possible.
+Here are some DIY tips for insulating your home in the best way possible.

-• Recessed light fixtures can be a major source of heat loss, but you need to be careful how close you place insulation next to a fixture unless it is marked IC.
+• Recessed light fixtures can be a major source of heat loss, but you must be careful how close you place insulation next to a fixture unless it is marked IC.
 This means it is designed for direct insulation contact.
 Check your local building codes for recommendations.